abhishekghoshh/ds-algo-cp-problems/docs/linkedlist/AddOneToNumberRepresentedByLinkedList.md

         }
         print(head);
     }

+    // we will assume that +1 is carry 1
+    // it will simplify some logic.
     private static int add(Node head) {
         // we will return 1 if the node is null if (head == null) return 1;